 A glass of wine or can of beer at the end of the day can be really relaxing

-Some parents honestly need a drink to make it through the day.
-We feel your pain.
+Some parents honestly need a drink to make it through the day ... and we know and feel your pain.

-Please note that while some Troops may be open minded about the use of Alcohol on Scout Outings, Troop 60 has a Zero Tolerance Policy on Alcoholic Beverages.
+Please note that while some Troops or other Organizations may be open minded about the use of Alcohol on Outings, Troop 60 has a Zero Tolerance Policy on Alcoholic Beverages.
 If you need a drink to make it through an outing, you will not be able to join our Outings Team.
-If you feel this rule is silly and you must be present on outings with your youth, we can suggest a different Troop for you and will do so without judgement.
-Speak to our Troop Medic for more information.
+If you feel this rule is silly and you must be present on outings with your youth, we can suggest a different Troop or Organization for you and will do so without judgement.
+Speak to our Troop Medic for more information as there are several very reasonable options for you.